adwaid-k/Intelli-Mesh-project/README.md

  wireless mesh network, and management modules, to create a resilient, autonomous, and self healing mesh network.

- • Internet: At the top of the architecture is the Internet, which serves as the source of external network connectivity.
+ • **Internet**: At the top of the architecture is the Internet, which serves as the source of external network connectivity.
 The Intelli-Mesh system can utilize multiple WAN con nections to connect to the Internet, providing redundancy and load balancing for stable connectivity.

- • WANConnections:
+ • **WANConnections**:
- ➣ WAN1,WAN2,WAN3,WAN4: Thearchitecturesupports multiple WAN (Wide
- Area Network) connections, both wired and wireless (4G).
+ ➣ **WAN1,WAN2,WAN3,WAN4**: The architecture supports multiple WAN (Wide Area Network) connections, both wired and wireless (4G).
 These WAN connections act as the gateways to the Internet.
- ➣ Wired WAN Connections: These could be broadband, fiber, or Ethernet-based WANlinks that provide a stable and high-bandwidth connection to the Internet.
+ ➣ **Wired WAN Connections**: These could be broadband, fiber, or Ethernet-based WAN links that provide a stable and high-bandwidth connection to the Internet.
- ➣ Wireless WAN (4G) Connections: These use 4G modems to establish cellular based connectivity, offering redundancy in case the wired connections fail.
+ ➣ **Wireless WAN (4G) Connections**: These use 4G modems to establish cellular based connectivity, offering redundancy in case the wired connections fail.
- ➣ TheuseofmultipleWANsenablesloadbalancingandfailover capabilities, ensuring that network users experience minimal interruptions even if one or more WAN links go down.
+ ➣ The use of multiple WANs enables load balancing and failover capabilities, ensuring that network users experience minimal interruptions even if one or more WAN links go down.

- • Wireless Mesh Network:
+ • **Wireless Mesh Network**:
- ➣ BATMAN-ADVProtocol: AtthecoreofthewirelessmeshnetworkistheBATMAN
-ADV (Better Approach to Mobile Ad-hoc Networking- Advanced) protocol.
+ ➣ **BATMAN-ADVProtocol**: At the core of the wireless mesh network is the BATMAN ADV (Better Approach to Mobile Ad-hoc Networking- Advanced) protocol.
 This protocol is specifically designed for mesh networking and allows each node to make autonomous decisions based on the network topology.
 It creates a self-organizing and decentralized mesh, where each node can dynamically route data and handle network changes effectively.
- ➣ Node 1 and Node 2: These nodes represent the physical devices in the mesh net work.
+ ➣ **Node 1 and Node 2**: These nodes represent the physical devices in the mesh net work.
 They are configured with the BATMAN-ADV protocol, allowing them to communicate with each other and form a cohesive, resilient network.
- ➣ Nodesarecapableofself-healing, meaning they can detect when a neighboring node or WAN connection is down and adjust routing accordingly to maintain network connectivity.
+ ➣ Nodes are capable of self-healing, meaning they can detect when a neighbouring node or WAN connection is down and adjust routing accordingly to maintain network connectivity.
  ➣ Nodes can act as both transmitters and receivers in the mesh network, supporting peer-to-peer communication without relying on a centralized controller.

- • Local Dashboard:
+ • **Local Dashboard**:
- ➣ Thelocal dashboard is the user interface component of the architecture.
+ ➣ The local dashboard is the user interface component of the architecture.
 It provides network administrators with access to various management and monitoring features.
- Thelocal dashboard is typically hosted on a web server and is accessible from within the network.
+ The local dashboard is typically hosted on a web server and is accessible from within the network.
-➣ Node Management: Allows administrators to view and manage individual mesh nodes.
+➣ **Node Management**: Allows administrators to view and manage individual mesh nodes.
 This includes monitoring their status, location, and current connection routes.
- ➣ Network Visualization: Provides a real-time view of the mesh network topology, showing how nodes are connected, the status of each link, and any failures or ad justments made in real-time.
+ ➣ **Network Visualization**: Provides a real-time view of the mesh network topology, showing how nodes are connected, the status of each link, and any failures or ad justments made in real-time.
- ➣ Configuration Interface: Offers tools for adjusting network settings, such as load balancing parameters, VLAN configurations, and WANpreferences.
+ ➣ **Configuration Interface**: Offers tools for adjusting network settings, such as load balancing parameters, VLAN configurations, and WANpreferences.
 Administrators can also use the configuration interface to set thresholds for failover and specify backup routes.

- • Custom OpenWRTLinuxBuild:
+ • **Custom OpenWRTLinuxBuild**:
- ➣ Multiple VLAN Module:Supports multiple Virtual LANs (VLANs) to segment network traffic.
+ ➣ **Multiple VLAN Module**: Supports multiple Virtual LANs (VLANs) to segment network traffic.
 This enables the creation of isolated network zones for different types of traffic, such as administrative, guest, and IoT traffic, enhancing both secu rity and performance.
- ➣ Self-Healing Control System: This system continuously monitors the health of the network.
+ ➣ **Self-Healing Control System**: This system continuously monitors the health of the network.
 In the event of a failure (e.g., a node goes offline or a WAN connection is lost), it triggers automated actions to maintain connectivity.
- ➣ WANFailureDetection: Monitors the status of each WAN connection and detects any outages.
+ ➣ **WANFailureDetection**: Monitors the status of each WAN connection and detects any outages.
 If a primary WAN link fails, the system automatically switches to a backup WAN.
- ➣ Dynamic Routing Adjustment: Alters the routing paths within the mesh network based on real-time conditions.
+ ➣ **Dynamic Routing Adjustment**: Alters the routing paths within the mesh network based on real-time conditions.
 If a node fails, routing paths are dynamically adjusted to route traffic through other nodes, ensuring data reaches its destination.
- ➣ Neighbor WAN Selection: In a multi-node environment, nodes can select the best WAN connection available, even if it belongs to a neighboring node, to optimize overall connectivity.
+ ➣ **Neighbor WAN Selection**: In a multi-node environment, nodes can select the best WAN connection available, even if it belongs to a neighbouring node, to optimize overall connectivity.
- ➣ Load Balancing Module: Uses mwan3, a multi-WAN management tool within OpenWRT, to distribute traffic across all available WAN links.
+ ➣ **Load Balancing Module**: Uses mwan3, a multi-WAN management tool within OpenWRT, to distribute traffic across all available WAN links.
 This prevents any single WAN connection from being overwhelmed and optimizes the network per formance by balancing the load.
- ➣ 802.11r Fast Roaming: This protocol allows devices within the mesh network to roam seamlessly between nodes with minimal latency.
+ ➣ **802.11r Fast Roaming**: This protocol allows devices within the mesh network to roam seamlessly between nodes with minimal latency.
 Fast roaming is particularly beneficial in environments with mobile devices, as it minimizes connection drops when moving between different access points.

 ![System Architecture](include/system_architecture.png)